STEINEL Stories - We introduce ourselves.

 Rolf Senn, Project manager

 Working as a project manager at STEINEL Solutions is an exciting challenge.
 Because we work with many customers and suppliers around the world, we have many interesting contacts and come into contact with a wide variety of cultures.
 It is also instructive to get to know the various software tools used by customers to map their processes.
 Depending on the customer, these tools are either pure information platforms for us as a partner or tools that we use to directly map our deliverables.
 Since we are located in Europe, we are between Asia and the USA in terms of time, so we contact Asia in the morning and the USA in the afternoon.
 This allows us to focus on each one individually.
-We look forward to meeting our customers in person again after the coronavirus pandemic and to getting to know them further.

 • Portrait of Ronald Reichmuth